kamiyaa/joshuto/README.md

 # joshuto

 [ranger](https://github.com/ranger/ranger)-like terminal file manager written in Rust.
-Currently a work in progress.

-## Will be migrating to [tui-rs](https://github.com/fdehau/tui-rs) in the near future.
-Until then, no new development will be happening
-#### Progress:
- - implement multithreaded input (Done)
- - use characters/words rather than keycodes for config (Partial)
-   - shift does not currently work with special keys (ie. Shift+Tab)
- - migrate to use tui gui (No work)
- - rework command system (No work)

 ![Alt text](joshuto_screenshot.png?raw=true "joshuto")

 ## Dependencies
- - ncurses
  - [cargo](https://github.com/rust-lang/cargo/) >= 0.32.0
  - [rustc](https://www.rust-lang.org/) >= 1.32.0